softfire-eu/softfire-eu.github.io/docs/slack.md

 # Private Channel:
 Each Mentor will create a channel, naming it as expname-prv, inviting the proper users to join this channel to dive direct support during the wave.
 Please, use this channel priorly to ask for directions and starting support on your experimenter.

-Please, remember to use REDMINE to logging bugs you will find across the platform only.
+Please, remember to use REDMINE only to report any bugs you will find across the platform.